 Energy efficiency programs in Rhode Island helps residents and businesses adopt and install technologies that allow them to receive the same or better performance from their equipment, buildings, and appliances while using less energy.
 Rhode Island's energy efficiency programs are offered through the state's utilities and from the Rhode Island Office of Energy Resources.
 These services can directly lower energy bills for participating consumers, reducing both emissions and energy costs for all consumers, which help support the local economy, and combat climate change.
-Since 2005, ratepayer-funded energy efficiency programs have saved Rhode Island's electric load is 9% lower than it was in 2005.
+Since 2005, ratepayer-funded energy efficiency programs have saved Rhode Island consumers about 15,400 GWhs of electricity.
+The impact of these savings means that Rhode Island's electric load is 9% lower than it was in 2005.
 Since 2009, Rhode Island's ratepayer funded energy efficiency programs have provided over \$4.5 billion in realized benefits.
-This compares to total program costs of about \$1.6 billion, resulting in a cumulative benefit-cost ratio of 2.8.
-In 2021, Rhode Island's least cost procurement statute was extended to 2029, which ensures the energy efficiency programs for the next seven years.
+This compares to total program costs of about \$1.6 billion, resulting in a cumulative benefit-cost ratio of 2.8.58 In 2021, Rhode Island's least cost procurement statute was extended to 2029, which ensures the energy efficiency programs for the next seven years.59